Đầm Cút - the 3km "moat" that surrounds Hoa Lu Cave

 ‘Dragon” corridor at Thung Lau

-Located in the middle of the valley and behind the Nguyễn Minh Không temple is a second temple designated for worshiping King Dinh Tien Hoang and the generals loyal to him.
+Located in the middle of the valley and behind the Nguyễn Minh Không temple is a second temple designated for worshiping King Dinh Tien Hoang himself and the generals loyal to him.
 The pair of temples are in traditional “Cong/Quoc” style while the altar itself is sculpted with dragons, phoenixes, flowers and foliage.
-The two kneeling horses at either side represent the war horses King Dinh used to great effect during his campaigns against the Song, Two large vases are filled with the reed (cane) flowers that have become the valley’s signature.
+The two kneeling horses at either side represent the war horses King Dinh used to great effect during his campaigns against the Song, Two large porcelain vases are perpetually filled with the reed (cane) flowers that have become the valley’s signature.

 A Legendary King